Evidence Synthesis & Systematic Reviews in the Social Sciences

 What is a systematic review in the social sciences?

-Below is a summary of a good overview published by Viktor, L. (2008).
+Below is an overview of systematic reviews from Viktor, L. (2008).
 Systematic Reviewing.Social Research Update, 54.
 University of Surrey.
-For more information, also see the "Useful Books" box at the bottom of this page.
+For more information on systematic reviews, see the "Useful Books" box at the bottom of this page.

 What is a systematic review?

 "Systematic reviews are a method of identifying and synthesising all the available research evidence of sufficient quality concerning a specific subject.
-The aim is to review and synthesise evidence in a transparent and rigorous way to enhance the validity and reliability of the findings."
+The aim is to review and synthesise evidence in a transparent and rigorous way to enhance the validity and reliability of the findings" and reduce bias.

 How is it different from a traditional literature review?

-In a systematic review, the focus on the comprehensiveness of the search, the quality of the evidence, and the fact that it is conducted very systematically using transparent and rigorous processes contributes to the reliability and validity of its findings as compared to a traditional literature review.
-Systematic reviews, focused on answering a specific question, are "less a discussion of the literature, and more a scientific tool...to summarize, appraise, and communicate the results and implications of otherwise unmanageable quantities of research."
+In a systematic review, the focus on the comprehensiveness of the search, the quality of the evidence, and the fact that it is conducted very systematically using transparent and rigorous processes contributes to reducing bias and to the reliability and validity of its findings as compared to a traditional literature review.
+Systematic reviews require a well formulated specific research question and are "less a discussion of the literature, and more a scientific tool...to summarize, appraise, and communicate the results and implications of otherwise unmanageable quantities of research."
 (Petticrew & Roberts, 2006, p.
 10).

 What is a systematic review in the social sciences?